oneeman/oneeman.github.io/cv.md

 ---

 My professional experience has been as a software engineer doing remote work out of Costa Rica.
 Before that, I studied math and philosophy.

+I'm currently studying cryptography and zero-knowledge proofs, with an eye to privacy-enabling applications.
+Feel free to reach out to me if you're also interested in these things.

 ## Experience